civican/legisinfo/42-1/bills/C-44/bill_text.md

 Paragraph 52(1.1)(d) of the Act is replaced by the following:

-terminate the undertaking or undertakings **in respect of those goods**, and
+terminate the undertaking or undertakings in respect of those goods, and

 ### Section 84